Q – Should I Fertilize my Houseplants?

 Timely tips:

-• Chip or shred holiday greenery for mulch for landscape use
+• Chip or shred holiday greenery and use as mulch for landscape use.

 • Re-apply Wilt-pruf to evergreens on a day when the temperature is above 40F.